Skip to content

 #Bottom Line

 For this specific error, run Method 1 first and Method 2 second.
-Flushing DNS plus switching to 8.8.8.8 and 8.8.4.4 cleared the page on every machine we tested, and together they take less than five minutes.
+Flushing DNS plus switching to 8.8.8.8 and 8.8.4.4 clears the page on most machines, and together they take less than five minutes.
 Save Methods 3 and 4 for the case where only one site fails or where a VPN, proxy, or antivirus is in the loop.
 Skip straight to the ISP call only after you confirm the problem hits every device on the network.

 If you need a longer-term fix, leave Public DNS or Cloudflare DNS in place.
-We’ve run our home network on Cloudflare’s 1.1.1.1 resolver for two years without seeing this error return.
+Running a home network on Cloudflare’s 1.1.1.1 resolver long-term keeps this error from coming back.

 #Frequently Asked Questions